-5. What about copper in Clay Kaserne barracks' and Amelia Earhart Center?
+4. What about copper in Clay Kaserne barracks' water?

-Clay Kaserne Barracks: Lead and Copper Rule monitoring initially reported copper above action levels in several Clay Kaserne barracks in late 2017.
-This is likely attributable to copper leaching from the pipes within the barracks into the water that due to low occupancy rates is stagnant.
+Lead and Copper Rule monitoring reported copper above action levels in several Clay Kaserne barracks.
+This is likely attributable to copper leaching from the interior pipes within the barracks into the water that is stagnant due to lack of use from low occupancy.
 This again emphasizes the importance of allowing the cold water to run prior to use for drinking or cooking purposes.

 Unlike lead, copper is essential for health with a Recommended Dietary Allowance (RDA) of 900 micrograms per day.
-Excessive copper exposure though can cause stomach and intestinal distress short-term, liver and kidney damage long-term, and complications in genetically predisposed people with Wilson's disease that allows excess copper to build up in the body.
+Excessive copper exposure though can cause stomach and intestinal distress short-term, liver and kidney damage long-term, and complications of Wilson's disease in genetically predisposed people.

-Steps taken to reduce copper levels in barrack drinking water include educating occupants to flush cold water before use and filtering water at shared kitchens and fountains.
-Permanent solutions nearing completion include replacement of brass faucets and accessible copper piping within barracks, and installation of automatic flushing devices on top floors to reduce water stagnation.
-In FY2020, Clay Kaserne drinking water complied with lead standards, but concentrations of copper were elevated in some samples (Table 2).
+Steps taken to effectively reduce copper levels in barrack drinking water include educating occupants to flush cold water before use, and filtering water at shared kitchens and fountains.
+Permanent solutions underway include replacement of brass faucets and accessible copper piping within barracks, and installation of automatic flushing devices to reduce water stagnation.